 Instructor: Ashley Cole

-Curriculum: America the Beautiful (Part 1 and 2) by Notgrass
+Curriculum: America the Beautiful (Part 1 and 2) by Notgrass (Updated 2020 Edition)

 Part 2:

-The Notgrass History America the Beautiful curriculum is a one-year American history and geography course designed for students in grades 5-7th grade.
+The Notgrass History America the Beautiful curriculum is a one-year American history and geography course designed for students in grades 7th-8th grade.
 The daily lessons are written in a narrative style and richly illustrated with color photographs and maps to include geography.
 It combines the flexibility and richness of a unit study with the simplicity of a textbook-based approach to history.
 Daily lessons guide your middle-school student chronologically through American history, with an emphasis on key events, people, and places in their nation.

 Cost: $260